icon

 Jorge Marques Moura

 Jorge Marques Moura says Life is sometimes like a seesaw.
 On one end is your work demanding attention and on the other end is your personal life, your hobbies, relationships, and overall well-being.
-A healthy work-life balance is ensuring neither end dips too low.
+A healthy work-life balance ensures neither end dips too low.

 It’s not always a perfect 50/50 thing, but rather a constant adjustment to find a sweet spot that benefits you and, surprisingly, even your work.
 Health enthusiast Jorge Marques Moura delves deeper into what work-life balance is about and how it can be achieved.

 Work-life balance means you can manage your professional and personal commitments in a way that feels fulfilling and rewarding.
-Jorge Marques Moura says it’s not about strictly dividing your time between work and personal commitments but rather putting in your best at work while still finding a way to priorities YOU and other things that matter.
-There are several reasons why many fall victim of a poor work-life balance and these include:
+Jorge Marques Moura says it’s not about strictly dividing your time between work and personal commitments but rather putting in your best at work while still finding a way to prioritise YOU and other things that matter.
+There are several reasons why many fall victim to a poor work-life balance, and these include:

 • Increased workload: Taking on too much work, tight deadlines, or unexpected projects can leave you scrambling and with little time for personal pursuits.